How To Auto-Post To Medium From WordPress [A Complete Guide]

-You should not spend that time because there is a plugin out there that will do it for you automatically.
-And not only for Medium account, and also for the other 11 most popular Social Network accounts and your other WordPress blogs.
+You should not spend that time because FS Poster is out there that will do it for you automatically.
+And not only for Medium account, and also for the other 15 most popular Social Networks and your other WordPress blogs.

 We will be able to share our posts on the Medium account after we add our accounts to the plugin.